Look who's talking! Kirstie Alley calls Travolta "greatest love"

 "Believe me, it took everything I had inside, outside, whatever, to not run off and marry John and be with John for the rest of my life," Alley told Walters in an interview broadcast on breakfast TV show "Good Morning America."

-Asked by Walters to comment on persistent rumours about Travolta's sexuality, she said: "I know John with all my heart and soul.
+Asked by Walters to comment on persistent rumors about Travolta's sexuality, she said: "I know John with all my heart and soul.
 He's not gay."

 Alley added: "I think in some weird way, in Hollywood, if someone gets big enough and famous enough, and they're not out doing drugs and they're not womanizing, what do you say about them?"